 Change 11.22.3.3.2 as follows:

 “The Query List ANQP-element is used by a requesting STA to perform an ANQP request using the procedures defined in 11.22.3.3.1.
 The requesting STA may include Info IDs in the Query List ANQP-element that have the sole ANQP-element type of S as shown in Table 11-14; the STA shall not include other Inf o IDs.
-The requesting STA shall only request the elements it needs for its operation.”
+The requesting STA should only request the ANQP-elements it needs for its operation.”

 If an ANQP response includes ANQP elements beyond those that were requested;